news & insights

 A Nightmare Scenario

-Over the past few weeks we've had a number of clients get in touch with us to get assistance and advice with accounts that they believe have been accessed by someone else.
+Over the past few weeks, we've had a number of clients get in touch with us to get assistance and advice with accounts that they believe have been accessed by someone else.
 This has included email accounts, Facebook business profiles, and even bank accounts.

-Unfortunately, these aren't accounts or platforms that we generally manage or setup for businesses, so we were limited with what we could do besides provide advice or refer them to their bank or IT providers.
+Unfortunately, these aren't accounts or platforms that we generally manage or set up for businesses, so we were limited with what we could do besides provide advice or refer them to their bank or IT providers.

 Multi-Factor and Two-Factor Authentication

-The most common type of MFA that most of us are used to now are One-Time Passwords (OTP) that are sent via SMS to our mobile phones.
+The most common type of MFA that most of us are used to now is One-Time Passwords (OTP) that are sent via SMS to our mobile phones.
 Many of us use these for sending money, ordering food online, or logging into email and social media accounts.

 Another common type of MFA is the use of authenticator apps.
-Here at Rhythm we use these for access to our web development platforms, internet banking, and Xero.
+Here at Rhythm, we use these for access to our web development platforms, internet banking, and Xero.
 Google Authenticator is a popular option for authenticating apps.

 Get A Quote